Rules & Regulations

 C. Special Parking Areas/Conditions

-• To park in an accessible/handicap space, an individual must also have a state-issued accessible permit/placard or plate and a valid University of Maine parking permit.
-Parking and Transportation Services can issue a temporary accessible parking permit valid for one week while waiting for a State issued disabled plate or placard.
+• To park in an accessible space, an individual must also have a state-issued accessible permit/placard or plate and a valid University of Maine parking permit.
+Parking & Transportation Services can issue a temporary accessible parking permit valid for one week while waiting for a State-issued disabled plate or placard.

 • Tenant organizations, regularly using a building or area owned by the University of Maine, are authorized to display a purchased color-coded permit to park in the designated areas.

-• Visitor designated parking areas are only for visitors to the campus.
-Faculty, staff, and students are not to park their vehicles in visitor designated areas.
+• Visitor-designated parking spaces are only for visitors to the campus.
+Faculty, staff, and students are not to park their vehicles in visitor-designated spaces.

 • Parking in other than color-coded lots is prohibited and will result in your vehicle being towed.
-Special authorization may be obtained from the Parking and Transportation Services.
+Special authorization may be obtained from the Parking & Transportation Services.

 • Any vehicle, illegally parked will be prima facie evidence that it has been parked by the person in whose name the permit is assigned, and/or by the registered owner recorded at the Department of Motor Vehicles.

-• No vehicle may be operated on University roadways if it is in violation of any state or local municipal ordinance.
+• No vehicle may be operated on University roadways if it violates any state or local municipal ordinance.
 All violations involving moving vehicles are processed through District Court.

 • Motor vehicles using any parking area must be registered (State and University), in operating condition at all times, and in compliance with these Rules.